ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 &nbsp;

 If you have read my previous blog posts, you may have realized I love making terminologies.
 Well, this will be the best one yet: "the bored beautiful girl in a passenger seat of an expensive car syndrome".
 Its the state when one realizes after working hard and achieving their goals that **it wasn't actually what they wanted**.
 Its highly relevant to clever and hardworking people who know how to win the game.
-I see it everywhere in our society, not just inside $200,000 luxury coupes.
+Its everywhere in our society, not just inside $200,000 luxury coupes.

 &nbsp;

 Its important to find methods to avoid this syndrome.
 The last thing you want is to spent years working towards a goal and realizing *after* achieiving it that it wasn't actually what you wanted.
 Some will hesitate to pursue their goals when they know the risk of the syndrome is there.

+&nbsp;

+Its shocking how *little* resources are out there that help you avoid this syndrome.
+University career centers help you find a *job*, but I have never heard of a institution within the current education system that helps you *define* your career goals (We do have resources allocated to learn how to sew and speak French, both critical skills in the modern world).
+I guess the reason would be that every person derives meaning in their lives in different ways, and career goals are magically *discovered* as you *learn who you are* by take all those pointless liberal arts and electives courses sprinkled throughout the curriculum.
+Shouldn't there at least be a framework to follow for something so important?

 &nbsp;